 In April 2019, the Board of Directors of ERB Hellas Funding decided to proceed with the redemption of all four series of the preferred securities issued.
-The relevant regulatory announcement of its intention was released on 23 April 2019.
-Accordingly, on 29 May and 21 June 2019, a notice for the redemption of series C and B preferred securities was given to the holders and the notes were redeemed on 9 July and 2 August 2019 respectively.
-Pursuant to the terms of each issue, the next available call dates for the redemption of series D and A preferred securities are 29 October 2019 and 18 March 2020, respectively.
+The relevant regulatory announcement of the company's intention was released on 23 April 2019.
+Accordingly, on 29 May, 21 June and 13 September 2019, a notice for the redemption of series C, B and D preferred securities was given to the holders.
+Series C and B notes were redeemed on 9 July and 2 August 2019, respectively.
+As at 30 September 2019, pursuant to the terms of each issue, the next available call dates for the redemption of series D and A preferred securities were 29 October 2019 and 18 March 2020, respectively.